Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - Kogenate FS is usually given as an injection at your doctor's office, hospital, or clinic.
 If you will be using Kogenate FS at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Kogenate FS.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

-- Do not use Kogenate FS if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- This product should be clear to slightly cloudy and colorless after mixing.
+Do not use Kogenate FS if it contains particles, is very cloudy or discolored, or if the vial is cracked or damaged.

 - When drawing a dose into a syringe, be sure to follow the procedure demonstrated to you by your doctor to prevent contamination of the vial, syringe, or medicine.
 Never touch the rubber stopper of the vial or the needle of the syringe with your fingers.